SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 but what if the opposite is true instead?

-What if what we think are the meanings of work and the fact that we need work are just what society told us?
+What if what we think are the meanings of work and the fact that we need work are just what society tells us?
 In my annotations, I reflect that people learn to accept and enjoy what they are told to do [@he2023annotations].
-During forced "voluntolding," many people come to accept what they are told to do and start to enjoy it [@kelemen2017more].
+During forced "voluntold," many people come to accept what they are told to do and start to enjoy it [@kelemen2017more].
-This is similar to how religions teach people to have certain behaviors such as praying and enjoy them [@he2023annotations].
+This is similar to how religions teach people to have certain behaviors such as praying and to enjoy them [@he2023annotations].
 In theory, many people could be enjoying their work just because they have been educated to enjoy it.
 Work could have no intrinsic relationship with our survival or our sense of community in the future although they are what society tells us today.

 Those are just conspiracies, though.
-Some scholars even argue that any work usually involves some negative effects to them as well [@todd2017ever].
+Some scholars even argue that any work usually involves some negative effects [@todd2017ever].
-But, these do not disprove the value of work most people do in terms of the material work produce that let us survive, or the mental satisfaction as social animals.
+But, these arguments do not disprove the value of work most people do in terms of the material work produce that lets us survive, or the mental satisfaction as social animals.

 All in all, the major meanings of work right now are still producing goods to survive and achieving a sense of community.
-We need work because our society needs the product of work to survive and us individuals mentally need to have a community.
+We need work because our society needs the product to survive and we individuals mentally need to have a community.
-The advance of technology may weaken the former meaning, and doubts and objections to work would last, but we would likely still need something that brings us the sense of community.
+The advance of technology may weaken the former meaning, and doubts and objections to work would last, but we would likely still need something that brings us a sense of community.
 Maybe, in the future, when there is no need to work, people will engage in virtual worlds to seek that sense of community [@harari2017meaning].